caseyg/awesome/TOPICS.md

 ## swift

-*   [Shpigford/clearly](https://github.com/Shpigford/clearly) - Markdown editor and knowledge base for Mac, iOS and iPadOS
+*   [Shpigford/clearly](https://github.com/Shpigford/clearly) - Markdown editor for Mac, iOS and iPadOS

 *   [beaulebens/keyring-social-importers](https://github.com/beaulebens/keyring-social-importers) - A collection of importers which pull your content back from social networks, and into your own WordPress install.